Velocity-IIITDWD/iiitdwd.ac.in/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here are several ways you can contribute:
+Here are some ways you can contribute:

 - **[Submit Pull Requests](https://github.com/Velocity-IIITDWD/iiitdwd.ac.in/blob/main/CONTRIBUTING.md)**: Review open PRs, and submit your own PRs.
 - **[Report Issues](https://github.com/Velocity-IIITDWD/iiitdwd.ac.in/issues)**: Submit bugs found or log feature requests for Iiitdwd.ac.in.